bonsai-rx/docs/articles/create-package.md

     ![Creating a new Bonsai package project](~/images/extensions-packageproject.png)

     > [!WARNING]
-    > If you see multiple duplicate entries, you may have leftover deprecated `Bonsai VS extensions` from a previous Bonsai installation.
-To uninstall them, go to **Extensions** > **Manage Extensions** in Visual Studio.
+    > If you see only one entry or multiple duplicate entries, it may indicate leftover deprecated `Bonsai VS extensions` from a previous Bonsai installation.
+To maintain a clean development environment, go to **Extensions** > **Manage Extensions** in Visual Studio to uninstall them.

-3. Give a name and a location for the project and solution and press the `Create` button.
+3. Give a name and a location for the package project and press the `Create` button.
 After the project is created, you should see that a file "**Source1.cs**" has been added to the solution explorer.
 This file contains an example implementation of a custom source.

     ![Bonsai source template](~/images/extensions-sourcetemplate.png)

     > [!TIP]
     > To prevent unnecessary nested folders, enable the checkbox that places the project and solution in the same directory.
 The **Bonsai Package** template automatically creates a separate project directory inside the `src` folder.

-    > [!TIP]
-    > The example code includes [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags), which can be processed by [docfx](https://dotnet.github.io/docfx/index.html) to automatically generate documentation pages for your package.
-    > For more information, check out the [Documentation with docfx](./documentation-docfx.md) article.

 4. Every Bonsai operator specifies an observable sequence using the <xref href="System.IObservable`1"/> interface.
 The [System.Reactive](http://reactivex.io/) package provides a comprehensive library of methods used to generate and manipulate observable sequences in C#.
 The simplest way to implement a source is by using the methods in the <xref href="System.Reactive.Linq.Observable"/> class.